In this post, I review Giorgio Armani’s Power Fabric foundation.

 When I got to the Giorgio Armani counter in Selfridges and tried the Power Fabric out on the back of my hand it was so soft.
 Like, ridiculously soft.
 I knew it would feel lightweight on my face because even on my hand it was incredibly smooth.

-I asked to be matched to a specific shade by the lady at the makeup counter.
-I turned out to be shade 4.5, which had some yellow undertones and matched my skin nicely.
+After requesting to be matched to a specific shade, I turned out to be shade 4.5, which had some yellow undertones and matched my skin nicely.

-When she put it on a patch of my skin, it looked very natural and flattering.
+When she put the foundation on a patch of my skin, it looked very natural and flattering.
 It gave a medium coverage, but my skin didn’t look cakey at all.
 So far, I was impressed.

 But that didn’t mean it would control my oil well, especially on the nose area where I get the most oil build-up.
 So I needed to give it a proper test all over my skin…